Ventto/mons/README.md

         without argument to print monitors information, the names are in the second column between ids and status.
 The primary monitor is marked by an asterisk.

-Daemon mode:
-  -a    Performs an automatic display if it detects only one monitor.
 ```

 # Examples